idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 as the "residual" and is evaluated at integration quadrature points along that interface.
 To implement your own physics in MOOSE, you create your own mortar constraint by subclassing the MOOSE `MortarScalarBase` class.

-The Mortar scalar augmentation system supports the use of [!ac](AD) for residual calculations, as such there are two options for creating field-scalar coupling objects:
+The mortar scalar augmentation system supports the use of [!ac](AD) for residual calculations, as such there are two options for creating field-scalar coupling objects:
 `MortarScalarBase` and `ADMortarScalarBase`.
 To further understand automatic differentiation, please refer to the [automatic_differentiation/index.md] page for more